 Prior to law school, Stephanie earned her Honors Bachelor of Arts degree, Magna Cum Laude, in just three years from Marquette University in Milwaukee, Wisconsin, with a major in Writing Intensive English and a minor in Criminology and Law Studies.
 At Marquette, Stephanie competed on the national-qualifying mock trial team, served as president of the Marquette chapter of the Sigma Tau Delta International English Honor Society, and was selected into the university’s Academic Honors Program, Pre-Law Scholars Program, and Alpha Sigma Nu Honors Society.

 In her spare time, Stephanie enjoys spending time with her husband, children, and extended family.
-She loves Disney World, Notre Dame football, superhero-based TV shows and movies, reading, and all kinds of music.
-Recently, she has taken up running.
+She loves Disney World, Notre Dame football, superhero-based TV shows and movies, running, reading, and all kinds of music.

 "The philosophies that drive us are integrity, honor, and hard work."